lina : a LInux NAtive Forth

 Features, present in the archive:

-If you want to modify and rebuild it from the above assembler source, you need the excellent nasm assembler , I myself used version .98 .
+If you want to modify and rebuild it from assembler source, for 32 bits you may use at your discretion the gas format, fasm or nasm.
+The excellent nasm assembler version .98 has been used to generate the binary in the distribution up till version 4.

 Since the gnu Intel assembler supports the directive .Intel_syntax prefix, which forces Intel's non-standard destination-source order of operands, it became feasible to supply a .s file that can be assembled on any system equipped with a gcc compiler.
 This too is supplied in the archive.
 Use the instructions contained in the file to assemble it.
-This is a bit tricky
+A long time the gas format was the only one that works for the 64 bits version.
+Now fasm is available and much preferred.

 Use the generic system for more important changes.